redkubes/quickstart/README.md

 # Quickstart examples for Otomi

-Quickly deploy Otomi in your public cloud of choice or install it locally on your machine(Minikube cluster).
+Quickly deploy Otomi in your public cloud of choice or install it locally on your machine (using Minikube).

 **NOTE:** Intended for experimentation/evaluation ONLY.